adelakobic/feedTheRead/README.md

   ## Installation 🛠
   Follow these simple step-by-step instructions for installing the project code.
   1) Open in Terminal true OR
-      Open in VS Code terminal y
+      Open in VS Code terminal false
-  2) Type in the installer code: gfg
+  2) Type in the installer code: npm install gfgfgf

   ## Usage 🥡🥢
   You can use this repository and code by:
-  * gddg
+  * gfgfgfg

   ## Links 💻
   Insert any links that you have used in this project:
+  * https:// gfgfgf

+  ## Tests 🧪⚗️🧑🏾‍🔬
+  Tests that have been carried out on this project are:
-  * ddg
+  * efedef

   ## Contributing 💃🏻🕺🏼
-  You can contribute to this repository by
+  You can contribute to this repository by fork and Git pull request

   ## Further Issues 🚨
   Any issues with this repository please contact the repository owner via email at dfdf.